Counting collisions in random circuit sampling for benchmarking quantum computers: A collision volume test

 \section{A collision volume test}

 With the aim of detecting a deviation of the ideal quantum distribution from the uniform distribution, we define the normalized {\it collision anomaly} as follows:

 which quantifies the deviation of the observed number of collisions $\hat R$ from the base value associated to the uniform distribution.
 By construction, the expected value of $\hat \Delta$ is $1$ when sampling from a typical random quantum state, while it is $0$ when sampling from the uniform distribution.
+See Fig.~\ref{fig:anomaly} for a numerical simulation.

 Inspired by the well-established quantum volume test \cite{cross2019validating, blume2020volumetric, baldwin2022re}, we set $\hat \Delta \ge 1/2$ as a threshold for a sufficiently good quantum computation, and we define the following test based on the observed number of collisions, as schematized in Algorithm \ref{alg:collision_test}.